 Sometimes, yellow leaves appear after placing a lemon tree outside in the spring or summer, or after a particularly sunny day.
 If the leaves are suddenly yellow to white in patches, it means sunburn is likely.
 As long as there are other healthy leaves remaining, it’s nothing to worry about.
 Leave the affected leaves in place.

 There are few things that are so universally despised by plants than overwatering.
-When plants that aren’t native to bogs, like lemons, are constantly left soaking in water, their roots can rot – sometimes entirely.
+When plants that aren’t native to bogs, like lemons, are constantly left soaking in water their roots can rot – sometimes entirely.
 When this happens, it’s hard for the plant to continue to pull nutrients from the soil, so it slowly starts to yellow and dry up.

 If you routinely leave your lemon plant in a saucer full of water or the drainage around your tree isn’t great, dig around the roots to check their health.
-White, solid roots mean things are just fine; brown, black or slimy roots mean root rot is the culprit.
+White, solid roots mean things are just fine; brown, black, or slimy roots mean root rot is the culprit.
 Repot your tree into dry soil mixed for citrus and a pot that drains quickly.
-Water it regularly until the roots grow back (remembering to empty any excess water collects in saucers), then you can give it a mild fertilizer to jump start new leaf growth.
+Water it regularly until the roots grow back (remember to empty any excess water that collects in saucers), then you can give it a mild fertilizer to jump start new leaf growth.

 Lemons are heavy feeders and sometimes they’re just not getting enough of the good stuff.
-Pale leaves can indicate deficiencies in iron, zinc, nitrogen or magnesium.
+Pale leaves can indicate deficiencies in iron, zinc, nitrogen, or magnesium.
 Test the soil in the root zone of your lemon tree, then make the necessary adjustments.
 Sometimes a plant spike made for citrus trees is all you need.
 Sometimes the nutrients are there, but unavailable due to problems with the pH.
 This usually will require a stronger remedy specific to the problem.